About SPCA Wake

 The SPCA’s volunteer Foster Program is a vital part of our effort to save animal lives.
 These volunteers provide specialized care in their homes for animals who are not yet candidates for adoption because of illness or age.
 A robust foster care program allows SPCA Wake to respond quickly to emergency pet intake needs, whether from partner shelters or disaster relief efforts.
 Approximately 1/3 of all incoming animals are cared for in a volunteer foster home for a brief time.

 The SPCA of Wake County strives to create and support a lifelong bond between pets and their people.
-We believe in positive, reward-based training that strengthens the human/animal bond and builds trust We provide a library of pet behavior articles as well as a list of force-free trainers to help pet owners solve pet behavior problems.
+We believe in positive, reward-based training that strengthens the human/animal bond and builds trust.
+All SPCA staff are certified in Fear-Free animal handling techniques.
+Our on-staff Pet Behavior Coordinator works with individual pets to resolve behavioral concerns and improve the health and well-being of pets waiting for adoption.

 Pets are often beloved family members, and the death of a pet can be a traumatic, life-changing experience for many.
 The SPCA offers a Pet Loss Support Group for individuals or families grieving the loss of a pet, regardless of when that loss occurred.
 The Pet Loss Support Group encourages and supports open communication about the loss of one’s pet and honors the grieving process as uniquely individual.